 , and, in some situations, El Salvador, a country that has only recently opened its doors to tourists.
 Overland biking is also an option, from picturesque pueblos to the Pacific Ocean, volcanoes to lush islands.

 In Nicaragua, we have selected some of the best smaller boutique hotels in each area.
 In general, we use locally owned accommodations that are characteristic of each area as well as offer some sort of historic architectural appeal.
 For more information, check out our Nicaragua Lodging

 page to view pictures of our standard hotels/ lodges.

-Nicaragua typically uses 110 volt electricity, same as the US.
-Plugs are typically the 2 pronged flat type so US travelers will not typically need a plug adapter (unless your device requires 3 prongs).
+Nicaragua typically uses 110-volt electricity, the same as the US.
+Plugs are typically the 2 pronged flat types so US travelers will not typically need a plug adapter (unless your device requires 3 prongs).

-Our Nicaragua tours utilize a variety of transportation including private vans/ cars, minibuses, jeep, boat, etc. We use a mix of private/public transportation to provide travelers with the safest and most efficient transportation in each area.
+utilize a variety of transportation including private vans/ cars, minibuses, jeeps, boats, etc. We use a mix of private/public transportation to provide travelers with the safest and most efficient transportation in each area.
 Each tour itinerary page has a description of the transportation included on that tour.
 If you have additional questions, just ask!

-Nicaragua, while not well known for its cuisine, offers healthy yet inexpensive options.
-Rice and beans (or gallo pinto, rice and beans mixed together) will accompany most meals, along with your choice usually of chicken, beef, pork or fish.
+, while not well known for its cuisine, offers healthy yet inexpensive options.
+Rice and beans (or gallo pinto, rice, and beans mixed together) will accompany most meals, along with your choice usually of chicken, beef, pork, or fish.
 Often accompanying any dish will be banana or plantains, sometimes cassava or yucca or some other vegetable.